hbz/lobid-blog/_posts/2019-05-15-skohub-general.md

 # Outlook

-The project will be completed by end of 2019 at the latest.
+The project will be completed by end of 2019.
 We intend to provide updates about the process during the way.
 Next up, we will explain the technical architecture in more detail, expanding on our use of social web protocols.
 Furthermore, we will provide updates on the development status of the project.

 ----

-\*<small> Note that while SkoHub has clear similarities with the "Information-Sharing Pipeline" envisioned in Ilik and Koster 2019 regarding the use of social web protocols on authority data, there is also a fundamental difference: While Ilik and Koster are talking about sharing updates *of* authority entries themselves (e.g. receiving updates for a person profile to be considered for inclusion in one's own authority file), SkoHub is about sending notifications *to* an entry in an authority file or other controlled vocabulary.</small>
+\*<small> Note that while SkoHub has clear similarities with the "Information-Sharing Pipeline" envisioned in Ilik and Koster 2019 regarding the use of social web protocols on authority data, there is also a fundamental difference: While Ilik and Koster are talking about sharing updates *of* authority entries themselves (e.g. receiving updates for a person profile to be considered for inclusion in one's own authority file), SkoHub is about sending notifications *to* an entry in an authority file or other controlled vocabulary when they are used to describe content.</small>

 # References